-- Ensure compliance with environmental and historic preservation laws. - Initiate NHPA Section 106 consultation with SHPOs and THPOs. - Monitor tribal responses and provide coordination between recipients and tribes. - Support recipient-initiated consultation with FWS. - Ensure transparency of the environmental compliance decision-making process. - Work with Recipient and SHPO to develop Programmatic Agreements and Memoranda of Agreement, as appropriate. - Review and comment on Draft EA, accept Final EA, and draft FONSI.
+- Ensure compliance with environmental and historic preservation laws. - Initiate and support completion of NHPA Section 106 consultation with SHPOs and THPOs, and FSA Section 7 consultation with FWS. - Monitor tribal responses and provide coordination between recipients and tribes. - Ensure transparency of the environmental compliance decision-making process. - Work with Recipient and SHPO to develop Programmatic Agreements and Memoranda of Agreement, as appropriate. - Review and comment on Draft EA, accept Final EA, and draft FONSI.